Jithmi01/Social-Support---Skill-Development-Platform/README.md

 # EmpowerHub
-**Bridging Education and Career Opportunities for Underprivileged Youth in Sri Lanka**
+**Bridging Education and Career Opportunities for Underprivileged Youth & Contributing to social welfare in difficult regions in Sri Lanka**

 ## Introduction
 EmpowerHub is a MERN Stack-based web application designed to address educational and socio-economic disparities among underprivileged youth in Sri Lanka.